BDehapiot/Template-Repo_Python/README.md

 </details>

-### 3. Execute Python scripts:
+### Execute Python scripts:

 To execute Python scripts, identifiable by their `.py` extension, you can either enter commands in your terminal or use an Integrated Development Environment (IDE) to directly interact with the code (preferred option).
-Here, we'll guide you on how to install and set up the **Spyder** IDE, which is a favorable choice for beginners.
+Here, we'll guide you on how to install and set up the [Spyder](https://docs.spyder-ide.org/current/index.html) IDE, which is a favorable choice for beginners.

 - Open your terminal and activate your new environment:
     ```bash
     conda activate Python-Lite
     ```

-- Install Spyder using pip:
+- Install Spyder using pip (only the first time):
     ```bash
     pip install spyder
     ```